syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Adding-radio-button-in-new-PDF-document).

 The below code snippet illustrates how to add the radio button in existing PDF document.